Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

-Homogeneous linewidth measurements in nanostructures and SOI found values from 1 to 10~GHz, orders of magnitude above the lifetime limit of 170~kHz in bulk~\cite{higginbottom_optical_2022, komza_multiplexed_2025}.
-Recent experiments indicate that the resonant excitation laser is the main cause of optical decoherence, reaching linewidths of 110~MHz over a few ms when using resonance check techniques~\cite{bowness_laser-induced_2025, zhang_laser-induced_2025}.
-The homogeneous broadening is thus attributed to charge fluctuations in nearby defects and surfaces, which cause a Stark shift because of the low C$_{1h}$ symmetry of the center.
-Experiments further show a significant temperature dependence of the linewidth, saturating~\cite{bergeron_silicon-integrated_2020} below 1.5~K.
+In bulk, isotopically purified silicon, homogeneous linewidths of 690(10)~kHz were observed, exceeding the theoretical lifetime limit of 170~kHz for the T center only about fourfold \cite{deabreu_waveguide-integrated_2023}.
+Instead, measurements in nanostructures and SOI found orders of magnitude larger values, ranging from 1 to 10~GHz~\cite{higginbottom_optical_2022, komza_multiplexed_2025}.
+Recent experiments indicate that the resonant excitation laser is the main cause of spectral diffusion, reaching linewidths of 110~MHz over a few ms when using resonance check techniques~\cite{bowness_laser-induced_2025, zhang_laser-induced_2025}.
+The spectral wandering is thus attributed to charge fluctuations at nearby defects and surfaces that cause a Stark shift due to the center's low C$_{1h}$ symmetry and are induced by laser pulses.
+Besides charge noise, a significant phononic contribution is observed via the temperature dependence of the linewidth, saturating~\cite{bergeron_silicon-integrated_2020} below 1.5~K.

 The T center exhibits a spin-$\tfrac{1}{2}$ ground state and an allowed spin-conserving optical transition~\cite{higginbottom_optical_2022}, making it very promising as a spin-photon interface (Fig.~\ref{fig:TCenter}c).
 The hyperfine interaction couples the electronic spin to the nuclear spin of the hydrogen atom.
 In isotopically purified $^{28}$Si bulk crystals, this has enabled the measurement of coherence times of 2.1~ms and 1.1~s for electron and nuclear spin, respectively~\cite{bergeron_silicon-integrated_2020}.
 In a thin film photonic device, spin echo coherence times of 0.4~ms, 112~ms, and 67~ms have been reported for electron, hydrogen, and proximal $^{29}$Si spins.
 This has enabled the generation of nuclear spin entanglement with a fidelity~\cite{song_entanglement_2025} of 0.77.
 Recently, a route towards utilizing the optical interface with reduced decoherence of the hydrogen spin has been proposed~\cite{brunelle_silicon_2025}.